sultanbaisbekov1/FINAL-PROJECTOOP/Readme.md

 ### Dynamic Level Loading:

-- Implement functionality to parse and load levels from the `levels.sl` file located in the `data` directory.
+- Implement functionality to parse and load levels from the `levels.rll` file located in the `data` directory.
 This file contains level designs encoded using a specific [run-length encoding scheme](#run-length-encoding).
 Your implementation must accurately parse these files, correctly interpret the run-length encoding, and construct playable levels from the data.

 - Integrate robust error handling using exceptions to manage potential parsing and file-reading errors gracefully.
 This approach should ensure the game remains stable and provides informative feedback in the event of encountered errors.